-As digital signage increasingly impacts our lives and presents opportunities for the world of business, its capabilities are also evolving from a passive system that pushes content to a more advanced system that connects, interacts, and pulls content from diverse sources in real time.
+As digital signage increasingly impacts our lives and presents opportunities for the business world, its capabilities are also evolving from a passive system that pushes content to a more advanced system that connects, interacts, and pulls content from diverse sources in real-time.

 What is digital signage?

 We all know digital signage as a digital installation that displays video or multimedia content for informational or advertising purposes.
 We see it everywhere.
-We’ve gazed at advertisements at bus stations, found gate information at the airport, ordered food in fast food restaurants, bought movie tickets, pulled up directions at museums, all thanks to digital signage.
+We’ve gazed at advertisements at bus stations, found gate information at the airport, ordered food in fast food restaurants, bought movie tickets, and pulled up directions at museums, all thanks to digital signage.
 There are endless uses supporting a diversity of businesses and audience needs.
 In fact, the digital signage market is expected to grow from USD 20.8 billion in 2019 to USD 29.6 billion by 2024, numbers hinting at the enormous impact and potential lying within.
-As digital signage increasingly impacts our lives and presents opportunities for the world of business, its capabilities are also evolving from a passive system that pushes content to a more advanced system that connects, interacts, and pulls content from diverse sources in real time.
+As digital signage increasingly impacts our lives and presents opportunities for the business world, its capabilities are also evolving from a passive system that pushes content to a more advanced system that connects, interacts, and pulls content from diverse sources in real-time.

 In this article explores the definition, scope of use, and potential of digital signage.

 Let’s try to get our heads around it.
-Wikipedia writes that “digital signage” is a subcategory of electronic signage which, in turn, is defined as display technologies such as LCD, LED, projection and e-paper.
+Wikipedia writes that “digital signage” is a subcategory of electronic signage, which, in turn, is defined as display technologies such as LCD, LED, projection, and e-paper.
 That’s fairly unhelpful.
-Signage is much more than just the hardware.
-Understanding today’s digital signage requires consideration of its roles, functions and technical capabilities.
+Digital Signage is much more than just the hardware.
+Understanding today’s digital signage requires consideration of its roles, functions, and technical capabilities.

 What we can say is that digital signage is comprised of three key components:

-- Content - An inventory of audio, video, image, graphics, text, and more, assembled to tell unique stories for any number of unique intents.
+- Digital Signage Content - An inventory of audio, video, image, graphics, text, and more, assembled to tell unique stories for any number of unique intents.

-- Hardware – The physical, tangible components like screens, mounts, payment devices, printers, cameras, etc.
+- Digital Signage Hardware – The physical, tangible components like screens, mounts, payment devices, printers, cameras, etc.